sonic-net/sonic-mgmt/docs/testplan/console/console_test_hld.md

 - Port 31-32 connect to port 33-34
 - Port 37-48 will reserved for future virtual serial bridge testing

 Loopback Module is a special serial link which connected its own TXD<->RXD, RTS<->CTS, GND<->GND.
-Below is sample:
+Below is a sample:

 ![Loopback Module](./img/loopback_module.png)